 Those adult learners wishing to reside on campus during the summer phase of the program will reside in Dexter House, a large dormitory-type house situated just off campus.
 When possible, all of our adult learners will be housed together so that there will be greater opportunity for sharing and interacting.
 For those adult learners wishing to reside on campus, please indicate this in the appropriate place on your application.
 Housing is assigned on a first come, first served basis following an special considerations.

 Additional information and a reservation form are available following admission or by contacting the Institute.

 A variety of facilities are available in the area, from national hotel chains (in the Danvers area), to bed and breakfasts, or quaint New England Inns.

 FINANCIAL MATTERS (top)

 Tuition payment plans are available through NMI.
-This information is available following submission of application and logging into the Adult Learner Portal,, or by calling, writing, or e-mailing the Institute.
+This information is available following submission of application and can be found on the NMI website under FEES, or by contacting the Institute.
 A service charge of $5 per payment will be added to payment plans.

 |Infant and Toddler Course of Study

 |An initial deposit of $1,400.00 is due by June 1st, 2018.
 All adult learner fees and books and materials fees will be deducted from this initial payment and are non-refundable.|

 |Application Fee (non-refundable)||$50.00|